negativo/credit-card-validator/README.md

 a more complete solution should include the CVV code, the expiration date and the card holder.

-The source is divided in modules:
+The source is divided into modules:

 - a UI kit with the stateless graphic components
 - a Utils module with the helper functions to validate the credit card